sbajala/ShoppingApp_SB_NP/README.md

 WPF desktop application (C#) using XAML for UI design that simulates a shopping application.

 ## Description
-Customers have their own personal shopping cart.
-They are able to do the following:
+Customers have their own personal shopping cart and are able to do the following:
 - View products offered in the store's inventory.
 - Add and/or remove products from their carts.
 - Update the quantities of products in their shopping cart.